 This year-long blocked course is for the most advanced science student.
 This course will be taught concurrently with AP Chemistry and is designed to offer a rigorous and challenging course that covers the chemistry and chemical principles typical of college and university general chemistry courses.
 Special emphasis is placed on experimentation and problem solving.
-Students should have completed Chemistry with at least a "B" or Honors Chemistry with at least a "C".
+Students should have completed Chemistry or Honors Chemistry with at least a "C".
 Students will not take the AP Chemistry Exam.